rust-stuco/lectures/week12/parallelism.md

 # Atomics

 Rust provides atomic primitive types, like `AtomicBool`, `AtomicI8`, `AtomicIsize`, etc.
-* Safe to share between threads (implementing `Sync`), providing ways to access the values atomically from any thread
+* Provides a way to access values atomically from any thread
-* 100% lock free, using bespoke assembly instructions
-* Highly performant, but very difficult to use
-* Requires an understanding of *memory ordering*—one of the most difficult topics in computer systems
+  * Safe to share between threads implementing `Sync`
-* We won't cover it further in this course, but the API is largely 1:1 with the C++20 atomics.
+* We won't cover it further in this course, but the API is largely 1:1 with the C++20 atomics
+  * If interested in pitfalls, read up on *memory ordering* in computer systems

 ---